2600hz/kazoo-php-sdk/docs/Usage/index.md

 ```

 The standard methods of a entity are:
-* fetch() - Gets all the properties of the entity from the database.
+* *fetch()* - Gets all the properties of the entity from the database.
 If the entity is newly created (has no id) this will throw an exception.
-* save() - This will store the entity in the Kazoo platform.
+* *save()* - This will store the entity in the Kazoo platform.
 It will create a new resource or update an existing if it has an id.
-* remove() - This will delete the entity from the Kazoo platform.
+* *remove()* - This will delete the entity from the Kazoo platform.
 If the entity is newly created (has no id) this will throw an exception.
-* duplicat() - Use the properites of the current entity as a template and create a new instance (with no id).
+* *duplicate()* - Use the properites of the current entity as a template and create a new instance (with no id).
-* toJson() - Output the JSON representation of the enitity.
+* *toJson()* - Output the JSON representation of the enitity.
 If a entity is treated as a string this will automatically be invoked.
-* fromJson($json) - Propulate the entity properties from a JSON representation
+* *fromJson($json)* - Propulate the entity properties from a JSON representation
-* getId() - Get the entity ID
+* *getId()* - Get the entity ID
-* reset() - Remove the entity properties and id from the instance
+* *reset()* - Remove the entity properties and id from the instance

 Properties of the entity can be read and written via standard PHP syntax.